se-edu/se-book/architecture/architecturalStyles/more/usingStyles/text.md

 <box>

-{{ icon_example }} An application can use a client-server architecture where the server component comprises several layers, i.e. it uses the n-Tier architecture.
+{{ icon_example }} An application can use a client-server architecture where the server component comprises several layers, i.e. it uses the n-tier architecture.

 <!-- TODO: add diagram -->